l0g1c-80m8/snake-/README.md

 [Watch the video](https://youtu.be/CQpWfHMSWvs)

+## Game Rules
+1. Collecting the apples increases the score and speeds up the snake.
+2. Collecting lightning speeds up the snake.
+3. Collecting the yellow slow/caution diamond will slow down the snake.
+4. Collecting poision bottle or colliding into the body will lead to the game ending.

+## Changing the Game Config
+Change the numbers in the game-config.txt file to change the game config.
+1. First line contains config for the number of poison bottles on the grid.
+2. Second line contains config for the number of yellow slowdown/caution diamonds on the grid.
+3. Third line contains config for the number of lightning speedups on the grid.
+4. Finally, the last line contains config for the number of apples on the grid.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)